Second Sino-Japanese War: Invasion of Manchuria

+Following Zhang's death, his son Zhang Xueliang succeeded him, and aligned with Chiang Kai-shek's Nanjing government through the Northeast Flag Replacement in December 1928, symbolically unifying China.
+In July 1929, Zhang Xueliang moved to assert Chinese sovereignty by ousting Soviet employees from the Chinese Eastern Railway (CER), provoking the five-month-long Sino-Soviet conflict (1929).
+The Soviet Red Army forces decisively defeated Zhang's Northeastern Army, resulting in the resumption of Soviet control over the railway and the severing of diplomatic relations between Nanjing and Moscow.
+For Kwantung Army officers, the conflict demonstrated the military vulnerability of the northeastern warlord forces.
+The conflict shook Japanese policy to the core and reopened the Manchurian problem.
+By 1930, the Kwantung Army realized they faced a Red Army that was only growing stronger.
+The time to act was drawing near and Japanese plans to conquer the Northeast were accelerated.
+The subsequent instability and the erosion of Soviet influence during the Great Depression left a power vacuum in Manchuria that the Kwantung Army sought to exploit.

-With its influence growing, the Japanese Army began to justify its presence by stating that it was simply protecting its own economic interests.
-However militarists in the Japanese Army began pushing for an expansion of influence, leading to the Japanese Army assassinating the warlord of Manchuria, Zhang Zuolin.
-This was done with hopes that it would start a crisis that would allow Japan to expand their power and influence in the region.
-When this was not as successful as they desired, Japan then decided to invade Manchuria outright after the Mukden incident in September 1931.
-Japanese soldiers set off a bomb on the Southern Manchurian Railroad in order to provoke an opportunity to act in "self defense" and invade outright.
-Japan charged that its rights in Manchuria, which had been established as a result of its victory in 1905 at the end of the Russo-Japanese War, had been systematically violated and there were "more than 120 cases of infringement of rights and interests, interference with business, boycott of Japanese goods, unreasonable taxation, detention of individuals, confiscation of properties, eviction, demand for cessation of business, assault and battery, and the oppression of Korean residents".
+Kwantung Army Colonels Seishirō Itagaki and Kanji Ishiwara independently decided to provoke the invasion of Manchuria with the Mukden incident in September 1931.
+Kwantung Army soldiers set off a bomb on the South Manchuria Railway in order to provoke an opportunity to act in "self defense".
+Japan believed its rights in Manchuria, which had been established as a result of its victory in 1905 at the end of the Russo-Japanese War, had been systematically violated and there were "more than 120 cases of infringement of rights and interests, interference with business, boycott of Japanese goods, unreasonable taxation, detention of individuals, confiscation of properties, eviction, demand for cessation of business, assault and battery, and the oppression of Korean residents".

-After five months of fighting, Japan established the puppet state of Manchukuo in 1932, and installed the last Emperor of China, Puyi, as its puppet ruler.
+After five months of fighting, Japan successfully occupied all of Manchuria, to the surprise of many.
+Ishiwara himself expected to be arrested for insubordination, but instead was praised for his success.
+He invented the Concordia Association to establish the puppet state of Manchukuo as an independent country.
+The last Emperor of China, Puyi, was installed as its puppet ruler.
 Militarily too weak to challenge Japan directly, China appealed to the League of Nations for help.
 The League's investigation led to the publication of the Lytton Report, condemning Japan for its incursion into Manchuria, causing Japan to withdraw from the League of Nations.
 No country took action against Japan beyond tepid censure.
-From 1931 until summer 1937, the Nationalist Army under Chiang Kai-shek did little to oppose Japanese encroachment into China.